 To accomplish this complex mission, BD trainers and coaches must overcome formidable, entrenched obstacles:

 Ignorance: lawyers’ lack of appreciation of how much the game has changed, and how much they must change in response

 Low priority: lawyers’ belief that business development is not a mission-critical component to their job, but an extra, their lowest priority, worthy only of “extra time”

-Lack of accountability: Law firms don’t measure or manage BD performance, other than economic results during year-end compensation considerations.
+Lack of accountability: Most law firms don’t measure or manage BD performance, other than economic results during year-end compensation considerations.
 This makes it OK for lawyers to keep putting off intended actions, do the minimum, or do nothing.

 Misaligned reward system: Lawyers are rewarded for billable hours and cash flow, which encourages short-term behaviors and discourages investment that doesn’t have immediate payoff, such as skill development.